 Wright wasn’t home at the time of the murders and fire, but came quickly after when he heard what had happened.
 He ended up rebuilding Taliesin after the first fire.
 And after that, there were 2 more fires that destroyed sections of the house that had to be rebuilt.
 I was pretty sure this was a cursed house!

 One of my favorite things we did during our visit was to check out the new hiking trail from the Visitor Center to the Unity Chapel.
 It was a lovely fall day to take in the beauty of the river valley that served as such an inspiration to Wright.

 My sister and I hiked with the Taliesin landscape architect, Mike Degen, and had such a unique opportunity to learn more about the landscape around Spring Lake called the Driftless Area.
 It’s called the Driftless Area because the landscape is without the soil and gravel that glaciers typically left behind, also called drift.
 The glacier never showed up in this area of Wisconsin.

-As we hiked, Mike explained the goals and challenges around the Natural Landscapes Program.
-The program turns back the hands of time so the woodlands, oak savannas and prairies can once again thrive.
-As part of this they reintroduced fire back to the landscape.
-I was just as interested in learning about this landscape architecture as I was about Wright’s architecture!
+As we hiked, Mike explained the goals and challenges of the Natural Landscapes Program.
+The program turns back the hands of time so the woodlands, oak savannas, and prairies can once again thrive.
+As part of this, they reintroduced fire back to the landscape.
+I was just as interested in learning about landscape architecture as I was in Wright’s architecture!